CODA-19/csv-to-fhir/README.md

   For clarity, consider the script (https://github.com/CODA-19/csv-to-fhir/blob/master/upload_minio_aidbox.py).
 Assuming there is a bucket (container) by the name chumtestbucket   which contains a file (ndjson.gz file to upload).
 In order to create the corresponding URL that would point to the specific file, call the method create_presigned_url.
 Once     the URL is generated create the payload using the line payload=({"source":url}).
 Subsequently, access the Aidbox and perform the upload using the lines requests.get() and       requests.post().

+## Scheduling with Crontab

+Crontab provides a good option to schedule various tasks.
+To know more about Crontab consider (https://www.geeksforgeeks.org/crontab-in-linux-with-examples/).
+Users can specify the day and time for the execution of a specific script.
+In the present scenario, shell scripts are written for individual tasks and they are then executed sequentially according to the order.
+Therefore, there are five tasks and we write five different shell scripts (with .sh extension).
+A typical Crontab command scheduling the five tasks for execution on Saturdays at 7:00 PM would be represented in the following manner:

+00 19 * * SAT /usr/sbin/runuser -l rxyz -c '/usr/local/sbin/generate_csv.sh' && '/usr/local/sbin/generate_encrypted.sh' && '/usr/local/sbin/generate_json.sh’ && '/usr/local/sbin/create_ndjson.sh’ && '/usr/local/sbin/ndjso_to_zip.sh’

+Where rxyz is the user name, the shell script file names (with .sh) are self-explanatory.
+Users should verify how they have installed the packages and the path of their files.

 ## Requirements

 Python v3